isomerpages/imh-smhc/_registration/Terms and Conditions.md

 <p>Day 2, 17 July 2025, Thursday</p>
 </li>
 </ul>
-<p>3.&nbsp;&nbsp;&nbsp;&nbsp; Registration fee does not include:</p>
+<p>3.&nbsp;Registration fee does not include:</p>
-<p>I.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Travel arrangement</p>
+<p>I.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Travel arrangement</p>
 <p>II.&nbsp;&nbsp;&nbsp;&nbsp;Accommodation</p>
 <p>III.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Visa Fees</p>
-<p>4.&nbsp;&nbsp;You must pay the registration fees prior to your arrival
+<p>4.&nbsp;You must pay the registration fees prior to your arrival at the
-at the event venue.
+event venue.
 You are also advised to have a copy of your payment slip in the event you are requested to show proof of the payment at the registration counters.</p>
-<p>5.&nbsp;&nbsp;Travel arrangement and accommodation are not included.
-Only
+<p>5.&nbsp;Travel arrangement and accommodation are not included.
+Only payment
-payment via Credit Card and Paynow are accepted.</p>
+via Credit Card and Paynow are accepted.</p>
-<p>6.&nbsp;&nbsp;Payment of the registration fees must be received by the
+<p>6.&nbsp;Payment of the registration fees must be received by the Conference
-Conference Organiser by <strong>07 July 2025, Monday, 2359hrs</strong>.</p>
+Organiser by <strong>07 July 2025, Monday, 2359hrs</strong>.</p>
-<p>7.&nbsp;&nbsp;“Student Matriculation Card” or proof of qualifying full-time
+<p>7.&nbsp;“Student Matriculation Card” or proof of qualifying full-time
 tertiary student status must be submitted online during registration.
 Only if a technical error had occurred during the registration process would a copy of the Student Matriculation Card be required to be emailed to the Conference Secretariat at <a rel="noopener noreferrer nofollow" target="_blank">smhc@imh.com.sg</a>.</p>
-<p>8.&nbsp;&nbsp;The Organiser has the absolute discretion to determine the
+<p>8.&nbsp;The Organiser has the absolute discretion to determine the eligibility
-eligibility of a Delegate to register for the Conference.
+of a Delegate to register for the Conference.
 In the event of any misconduct, abuse or submission of any inaccurate or falsified particulars on the part of a Delegate, the Organiser reserves the right to reject the Delegate’s registration for the Conference.</p>
-<p>9.&nbsp;&nbsp;You agree not to share, give, or provide the SMHC Conference
+<p>9.&nbsp;You agree not to share, give, or provide the SMHC Conference App
-App login details to anyone.
+login details to anyone.
 SMHC registrations must be used by the registered Delegate only.
 No exception will be made to this policy.</p>
 <p>&nbsp;<u>C. CANCELLATION AND REFUND POLICY</u>
 </p>
-<p>1.&nbsp;&nbsp;Cancellations and ‘No-Show’ are not eligible for a refund.</p>
+<p>1.&nbsp;Cancellations and ‘No-Show’ are not eligible for a refund.</p>
-<p>2.&nbsp;&nbsp;For group and company-sponsored registrations, the delegate
+<p>2.&nbsp;For group and company-sponsored registrations, the delegate remains
-remains liable for the full registration fee in the event of cancellation and ‘No-Show’.</p>
+liable for the full registration fee in the event of cancellation and ‘No-Show’.</p>
-<p>3.&nbsp;&nbsp;Delegates who are unable to attend the event may send an
+<p>3.&nbsp;Delegates who are unable to attend the event may send an alternate
-alternate from the same institution for a one-for-one substitution of the same registration category and fees.</p>
+from the same institution for a one-for-one substitution of the same registration category and fees.</p>
-<p>4.&nbsp;&nbsp;All substitution requests must be emailed to the event Secretariat
+<p>4.&nbsp;All substitution requests must be emailed to the event Secretariat
 at <a rel="noopener noreferrer nofollow" target="_blank">Smhc@imh.com.sg</a>,
 together with the full name and contact details of the replacement delegate.</p>
-<p>5.&nbsp;&nbsp;Upon receipt of the delegate’s notice of substitution, the
+<p>5.&nbsp;Upon receipt of the delegate’s notice of substitution, the event
-event Secretariat will proceed to delete all registration details submitted by the substituted delegate within the next 10 working days.</p>
+Secretariat will proceed to delete all registration details submitted by the substituted delegate within the next 10 working days.</p>
-<p>6.&nbsp;&nbsp;SMHC 2024 registrations are non-transferable and must be
+<p>6.&nbsp;SMHC 2024 registrations are non-transferable and must be used
-used by the registered delegate only.</p>
+by the registered delegate only.</p>
 <p><u>D. SUBSTITUTION POLICY</u>
 </p>
-<p>1.&nbsp;&nbsp;If you have registered for the Conference but are unable
+<p>1.&nbsp;If you have registered for the Conference but are unable to attend,
-to attend, you may send a replacement participant from your department, of the same registration category and fees at no extra cost, if the request for substitution is received before 30 June 2025 and in the same pricing category.</p>
+you may send a replacement participant from your department, of the same registration category and fees at no extra cost, if the request for substitution is received before 30 June 2025 and in the same pricing category.</p>
-<p>2.&nbsp;&nbsp;Clause D1 above applies only to the first request for substitution.</p>
+<p>2.&nbsp;Clause D1 above applies only to the first request for substitution.</p>
-<p>3.&nbsp;&nbsp;For any subsequent requests for substitution or any other
+<p>3.&nbsp;For any subsequent requests for substitution or any other changes
-changes other than as set out in Clauses D1 and D2 above, a fee of Singapore Dollars Forty (S$40.00) will be chargeable.</p>
+other than as set out in Clauses D1 and D2 above, a fee of Singapore Dollars Forty (S$40.00) will be chargeable.</p>
-<p>4.&nbsp;&nbsp;All substitution requests with full name and contact details
+<p>4.&nbsp;All substitution requests with full name and contact details must
-must be emailed to the SMHC Secretariat by <strong>30 June 2025, Monday, 2359hrs</strong>.
+be emailed to the SMHC Secretariat by <strong>30 June 2025, Monday, 2359hrs</strong>.
 Request for transfers of registration will not be entertained after 30 June 2025.</p>
 <p>&nbsp;<u>E. PROHIBITED CONDUCT</u>
 </p>
-<p>1.&nbsp;&nbsp;All Delegates are expected to conduct themselves professionally
+<p>1.&nbsp;All Delegates are expected to conduct themselves professionally
 when attending the Conference.</p>
-<p>2.&nbsp;&nbsp;Use of obscene language, abusive behaviour, threatening
+<p>2.&nbsp;Use of obscene language, abusive behaviour, threatening behaviour
-behaviour directed to any other Delegates or staff is not conducive to a learning environment and will not be tolerated.</p>
+directed to any other Delegates or staff is not conducive to a learning environment and will not be tolerated.</p>
-<p>3.&nbsp;&nbsp;Delegates shall not post any defamatory, abusive, profane,
+<p>3.&nbsp;Delegates shall not post any defamatory, abusive, profane, threatening,
-threatening, discriminatory, or illegal materials or comments.</p>
+discriminatory, or illegal materials or comments.</p>
-<p>4.&nbsp;&nbsp;Delegates are not permitted to record or broadcast any audio
+<p>4.&nbsp;Delegates are not permitted to record or broadcast any audio or
-or video sessions of SMHC 2025.</p>
+video sessions of SMHC 2025.</p>
-<p>5.&nbsp;&nbsp;Delegates shall not post or publish any material that is
+<p>5.&nbsp;Delegates shall not post or publish any material that is protected
-protected by copyright without permission of the copyright owner.</p>
+by copyright without permission of the copyright owner.</p>
-<p>6.&nbsp;&nbsp;If you are the subject of unacceptable behaviour or have
+<p>6.&nbsp;If you are the subject of unacceptable behaviour or have witnessed
-witnessed any such behaviour, please inform the Conference Secretariat immediately at <a rel="noopener noreferrer nofollow" target="_blank">smhc@imh.com.sg</a>.</p>
+any such behaviour, please inform the Conference Secretariat immediately at <a rel="noopener noreferrer nofollow" target="_blank">smhc@imh.com.sg</a>.</p>
 <p><u>F. ADMITTANCE AND REMOVAL</u>
 </p>
-<p>1.&nbsp;&nbsp;The Organiser reserves the right to refuse admittance or
+<p>1.&nbsp;The Organiser reserves the right to refuse admittance or remove
-remove any Delegate from the Conference if the Delegate behaves in a manner that could cause disruption to the Conference or other Delegates.</p>
+any Delegate from the Conference if the Delegate behaves in a manner that could cause disruption to the Conference or other Delegates.</p>
-<p>2.&nbsp;&nbsp;The Organiser reserves the right to immediately remove Delegates
+<p>2.&nbsp;The Organiser reserves the right to immediately remove Delegates
 from the Conference due to unacceptable behaviour.
 No refunds will be made, and the Delegate will be liable for the full registration fee.</p>
 <p>&nbsp;<u>G. ABSTRACT SUBMISSION</u>